 Reverse Osmosis Filters

 I had one of these installed in my California home once before and I’ve got to say, the water was as good as any that I’ve tasted before.

 These filtration systems and the way they work are somewhat of a mystery to me, so I won’t even try to tell you exactly how it works.
 What I do know is that it takes the process of osmosis, and reverse it.
 Somehow creating some of the best tasting water I’ve had.

 Of course, they do have drawbacks.
 They create quite a bit of wastewater because the contaminants need to be flushed out and removed from time to time.
 Also, you’ve got to wait for enough water pressure to build up before you can even attempt to pour yourself a glass of water.

 These offer the most portability (I’m not entirely sure that’s really a selling point for most people though) out of all the water filtration system options.
 These are your typical Bita or PUR water filters.
 All you have to do is pour water into the pitcher and let the filter do its work.

 The most obvious downside of these carafe filters is that they aren’t able to hold very much water and you’ll have to refill it pretty often.
 Also, some of them take an extremely long time to filter the water.

 This is one of the most affordable fluoride filter pitchers on the market.
-It will reduce arsenic, pesticides, sediment, chlorine, organic pollutants, and of course fluoride.
+It will reduce arsenic, chlorine, lead, and other contaminants, including fluoride, in water.
 Reducing all of these will undoubtedly improve the taste of your water, but it will also remove any of the subtle odors you may notice coming from your water.